 The events of the last year have highlighted the interconnectedness of the world, and Fairtrade is no exception to this.
 We need to start listening to what these farmers need and support them in being resilient to climate change and trade injustices.

-Here are a few suggestions of things we can do to ‘choose the world we want,’ and ensure that we can all continue reaping the benefits that Fairtrade provides:
+Here are a few suggestions of things we can do to build back better:

 - The Fairtrade Foundation is part of the Climate Coalition, who have a declaration you can sign here.
 It highlights the need to help those who are most vulnerable to the impacts of climate change.